-Cycle of variation of the obliquity of the ecliptic, or angle of tilt of Earth (J.D.Hayes et al, in Hancock, p.79 and DK World Atlas).
+Cycle of variation of the obliquity of the ecliptic, or angle of tilt of Earth in relation to the plane of its orbit around the Sun.
 Currently it is 23.44 degrees from vertical in a cycle of 22.1 to 24.5 and back again (Milankovitch).
-This tilt is in the decreasing phase of its cycle and will reach its minimum value approximately by 10,000 AD (Common Era, CE).
+This tilt is in the decreasing phase of its cycle and will reach its minimum value by approximately 11,800 AD (Common Era, CE).

 The Earth's 'wobble': cycle of precession of the Earth's axis, influenced by the gravitational pull of the larger planets, but controlled by the Moon (Frozen Earth, p.78).
-Thus Polaris will eventually cease to be the Pole Star (to be replaced by Vega) before returning to its present position on completion of the cycle.
+Thus Polaris will eventually cease to be seen as the northern Pole Star (to be replaced by Vega in 13,000 years) before returning to its present position on completion of the cycle.
 Thus, the wobble concerns the celestial direction the Earth's axis points to, not the tilt itself.
 Archaeo-astronomers attach great importance to this 26,000 year cycle (Plato's 'Great Year'), using it generally to argue that ancient structures like the Great Pyramid must be older than assumed by orthodox archaeologists.

 Half-life of Carbon 14, used to measure age of relatively recent remains up to about 150 years ago.